"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 They'll remain ghosts—impressive, useful in narrow domains, but fundamentally incapable of the embodied, causal, continual intelligence we need them to have.

-The attention economy broke our ability to see reality clearly.
-Now we're building an AI economy on that broken perception.
+The attention economy fundamentally broke our ability to perceive reality clearly.
+Now we're building an entire AI economy atop that fundamentally distorted foundation.

 Attention isn't all you need.
 It never was.
 And the sooner we collectively acknowledge this fundamental truth, the sooner we can begin building systems that might genuinely approach the intelligence we seek.